-Retaining an Entity
+103.4.5Retaining an Entity

 If it is determined by the Parent Entity that an Entity should not be suspended, the Parent Entity’s minutes shall reflect this and should closely monitor the Entity.

 Stakeholder Relations and the Liaison shall meet with Entity leadership to discuss any improvements to procedure, efficiency, productivity, or other group requirements.